Whether you can work and claim disability depends on how many hours you are working and how much money you make.

 The same rule applies when you are waiting to hear whether your disability benefits are approved: you cannot work over the substantial gainful activity amount.
 Since it will take months or even years to get a decision, it can be very difficult to not be able to earn income during this time.

 If you do attempt to go back to work and you work more than the SGA amount, but then you have to quit (or cut back your hours) because of your disability, you might qualify for an exception to the SGA rule.
 If you had to quit (or reduce your hours) because of your medical disorder and the limitations it causes, your time working might count as an “unsuccessful work attempt,” and then Social Security wouldn’t use it as evidence that you can work.
-To qualify, your illness or condition must have caused you to stop working because you couldn't physically or mentally do the work, because your doctor said you weren’t allowed to do the work, or because the job changed so that it no longer accommodated your disability (for instance, a special accommodation allowing you to rest every hour was removed).
+To qualify, your illness or condition must have caused you to stop working within six months because you couldn't physically or mentally do the work, because your doctor said you weren’t allowed to do the work, or because the job changed so that it no longer accommodated your disability (for instance, a special accommodation allowing you to rest every hour was removed).

 Weighing the Risks of Working